Published on 28/12/2025

 Introduction:

 In pharmaceutical manufacturing, particularly in the production of solid oral dosage forms like capsules, maintaining optimal air quality is crucial.
 The encapsulation area, where hard and soft gelatin capsules are manufactured, demands stringent environmental controls to ensure product quality and compliance with regulatory standards.
 One critical aspect of maintaining this environment is the validation of air exchange rates.
-This process involves ensuring that the air handling systems are operating efficiently to provide the necessary air changes per hour, thereby preventing contamination and
+This process involves ensuring that the air handling systems are operating efficiently to provide the necessary air changes per hour, thereby preventing contamination and ensuring the integrity of the pharmaceutical products.
+However, validating these air exchange rates presents several challenges, which we will explore in this comprehensive guide.

 Challenges and Issues: